Communication Advising and the Communication Commons

 Department of Communication academic advisers are the main resource for current and prospective students to learn about the Department’s majors and programs.
 They can assist students with academic planning, internships, research, study abroad, graduation, graduate school, and career development.
 Our advisers are also available to provide referrals to resources both on and off campus.

-Due to COVID-19 and remote learning, the Communication Commons space is currently closed.
-However, virtual advising is still available.
-Please see our contact and advising appointment information below.
+At this time, the Communication Commons space is currently closed for student use.
+To set up an advising appointment, please see our contact and advising appointment information below.

 For more information on what constitutes an advising appointment versus a drop-in, please see our FAQ page.

 When signing up for your advising appointment, please keep in mind that this is a professional meeting and we request that you arrive on-time to respect your adviser’s and fellow students’ schedules.
 If you know that you will be late, please inform your adviser in case you need to reschedule.

 If you are more than 15 minutes late to your scheduled advising appointment, you will be asked to reschedule.
 This policy serves as a reminder to be respectful of fellow students’ time.
 Advising appointments are in high demand and can be difficult to schedule.
 A “no-show” deprives another student the opportunity to meet with their adviser and takes away from advisers’ time to assist students.

 If you need to cancel a scheduled appointment, please give 24 hours advance notice.

 - Undergraduate Academic Affairs Office

 - Student Counseling Center

 - Veterans Affairs